yash-ops22/AWS-Project2/README.md

 We cannot use this storage directly, so Mounting this EFS to our instance that we have launched, mounting this EFS into directory /var/www/html of the httpd server.
+Also, cloning the gihthub repo into the /var/www/html folder and downloading the files into it.......

     resource "null_resource" "mount"  {